 - UNC Charlotte’s Center for the Study of the New South, to publish a collection of new essays based on a public forum being held in Charlotte in spring 2017

-- Western Carolina University’s Hunter Library, to reissue a rare book of strong interest to Appalachian studies scholars and general readers, Twenty Years Hunting and Fishing in the Great Smoky Mountains
+- Western Carolina University’s Hunter Library, to reissue two rare books of strong interest to Appalachian studies scholars and general readers

 - Winston-Salem State University’s School of Health Sciences, to transition and sustain its Journal of Best Practices in Health Professions Diversity: Research, Education, and Policy